 How Should Students Talk About Growth Mindset Goals?

 Students should be writing and/or verbalizing specific shifts in their thoughts, actions, and feelings.
 “I’m trying harder” isn’t good enough.
 “I’m spending 30 extra minutes studying spelling during the week” is a much more specific and observable way to describe progress.
 Keep in mind that part of growth mindset is about shifting the mindset itself.
 Sometimes students will describe a shift in feeling or thinking (we can’t assume it is always behavioral).
 Unfortunately, those descriptions don’t always lend themselves to being measurable unless the student uses some sort of scale.
 For example, “my level of frustration during math went from a 9 to a 6 in the last month because I’ve chosen not to give up when it gets really difficult for me.”
 When it’s possible, ask students to use observable and measurable goals.
 If that’s not possible, students should describe specific shifts in thinking and feeling which indicate progress towards the goal.

 Need More Information?

-If you need more information about growth mindset before you use this activity, check out 10 Things You Need to Know About Growth Mindset.
+If you need more information about growth mindset before you use this activity, check out Growth Mindset vs Fixed Mindset or 10 Things You Need to Know About Growth Mindset.
 You can also find popular and effective growth mindset activities for your students here.